xXmacandcheeseXx/Kahoot-Botter/README.md

 IF THE CHROME DRIVERS ARE OUTDATED GO TO https://chromedriver.chromium.org/downloads TO DOWNLOAD NEW CHROME DRIVERS FOR YOUR OPERATING SYSTEM

 ---

-# Operating Systems

-I have never tested this on anything other than windows

 # Known Bugs

 When "Show Questions and Answers on players' devices" is turned on it for some reason can't interact with the answer buttons unless the browser is showing and it throws no error